LaxarJS/laxar/docs/manuals/installing_widgets.md

 ```

 This will also automatically install the latest version along with its Bower dependencies.
-To reference this widget from a JSON page definition, set the `widget` field to `'axar-headline-widget'`.
+To reference this widget from a JSON page definition, set the `widget` field to `'laxar-headline-widget'`.
 This will cause LaxarJS to use RequireJS in order to find the widget in the `bower_components` folder.